 Octopus Energy is made up of 3,000+ fantastic people working on stuff you'd never expect, all pushing hard towards a shared goal: driving the global green energy revolution.
 In our Spotlight series, we'll introduce you to some of the brilliant people behind the scenes.
 (Fancy joining them?
 Browse Octopus jobs.)

 Meet Derya, Octopus' senior product engineer.
 Without her, paying at a store with a simple swipe of your phone may never have happened.
 We may never have had the Hive thermostat.
 Now she spends her days carefully building products most of us have never even heard of, but which will become staples in every smart home of the future – including our mysterious new product, the Octopus Home Mini.

-I had a chance to sit down with her to discuss her fascinating career and the cool new Octopus product that’s got people talking.
+Derya leads our smart engineering team at Octopus – read more about the team here.
+I had the chance to sit down with her to discuss her fascinating career and the cool new Octopus product that’s got people talking.

 Samsam: Hi Derya, tell me what you do at Octopus.

 Derya: I’m the senior programme lead for our product development team.
 I joined Octopus last year to work on a project which is getting a lot of attention at the moment: the Octopus Home Mini (a CAD, or Consumer Access Device, which can unlock real-time smart meter data for customers, so they can explore their energy in real time online like never before).

 I’m also working on the UX (that’s ‘user experience’) design for the heat pumps we are installing, as well as developing controls that will allow users to navigate their heat pumps using our app.